 ➤ Scores should be considered with clinical observations.

-➤ Regular assessments track developmental progress.
+➤ Regular assessments can help track developmental progress.

 Frequently Asked Questions